kkentzo/kkentzo.github.io/_drafts/golang_loop_variable_gotcha.md

 }
 ```

-*(very few hands raised in the audience)*
+*(very few hands raised in the audience)* :grin:

-Now, one reasonable assumption (with almost complete certainty because
-there's some concurrency involved as well) would be that this program
+Now, one reasonable assumption would be that this program will print
-will print the numbers from 1 to 5.
+the numbers from 1 to 5.

 This assumption would be wrong though; the program consistently prints
-the string `55555` (if the result is different in your computer, which
+the string `55555` (if the result is different on your computer, which
 shouldn't be, then try increasing the sleep duration at the end).

 Why is that?
 The reason is that all goroutines close over the **same**
-variable (`i` in this case) so, when they execute, the variable most
+variable (`i` in this case) so, when they are executed, the variable
-probably will have assumed its last value (which is `5`).
+will have assumed its last value after the completion of the iteration
+loop (which is `5`).

 We can observe the difference in behaviour when we introduce a small
 delay at the end of each iteration like so: